 - Goodfellow I., Bengio Y., Courville A., Deep Learning, The MIT Press

-Moreover, I suggest to “play” with the Tensorflow Playground, where it’s possible to simulate a complex neural network, to tune its parameters and observe the resulting output.
+Moreover, I suggest “playing” with the Tensorflow Playground, where it’s possible to simulate a complex neural network, tune its parameters, and observe the resulting output.

 Path image copyright by TheRitters.